Interact Landmark Monitor

 The Process and My Role

 My role on this was project was Creative and UI lead.
-This project was developed in an aigle team with Product Owner, Project Manager, Software Architects and myself.
-I started with user interviews along side an internal People Researcher and the Product Owner.
-Once we had an idea what worked and didn't on the current site we started to sketch the user journey and jobs to be done.
+This project was developed in an agile team with the Product Owner, Project Manager, Software Architects, and myself.
+I started with user interviews alongside an internal People Researcher and the Product Owner.
+I also held a Design Thinking workshop to understand the user needs across all applications in the eco-system of Philips Color Kinetics lighting.
+Once we had an idea of what the main jobs to be done were and features that were widely used the team and I began the process of breaking up the redesign into parts so we could deliver small pieces often - rather than a new application all at once.

 Open Site Alerts